additionalSass/os231/links.md

 AWK is a command-line-based text-processing program which is very useful to extract useful information from raw data, especially from other programs.
 This video walks through some basic AWK use-cases and basic commands which are often used in real-life, including reated apps such as uniq.

 5. [Linux From Scratch](https://www.linuxfromscratch.org/lfs/view/11.2/)<br>
 This is a nice site to show people some basic knowledge of LFS.
-Could definitely help me understanding LFS more.
+This site could definitely help me understanding LFS more.

 <br>
 <hr>